build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 7.7.
 Next, return to the `modules/lambda/main.tf` file and create the Lambda function resource.
 Note that in the code block below that we are using Python 3.9.
-Also, we are referecing the python code we zipped in index.zip.
+Also, we are referencing the python code we zipped in index.zip.
 And lastly we are setting a few environment variables in the resource, `INSTANCE_ID`, `FORENSICS_SH`, and `TOPIC_ARN`.
 These will be passed into our Lambda function environment from the variables that we created.

 ```